inthegreenwild/stackinterview/README.md

 >NOTE: The game does not yet fully functional and only allows you to skip through the questions.
 Any other functionality shown below will be added future releases.

+Click on one of the filter icons to choose which category of questions to see:

 <img src="http://i.imgur.com/3VGbVQA.png" width="90" height="90" float="left"> frontend

 <img src="http://i.imgur.com/wCpAXGx.png" width="90" height="90" float="left"> backend

 <img src="http://i.imgur.com/60VBQDL.png" width="90" height="90" float="left"> fullstack

+The rest is pretty self-explanitory.
+Your score of right and wrong answers is at the top right and on the bottom right you can skip the current question.
+Logging out will end the current game.

 # API

 ## authentication

-Stack Interview requires an API key for anything other than GET requests.
+:lock: Stack Interview requires an API key for anything other than GET requests.

 Getting an API key is super easy though!
 Just register an account and you will be redirected to it.
 The API supports both params and request headers